Mailu/Mailu/docs/reverse.rst

     }
   }

-.. warning:: If Nginx is upgrading HTTP connection to HTTPS then `TLS_FLAVOR=mail` must be set in the mailu.env.
-Otherwise you will be indefinitely redirected.
+.. warning:: If Nginx is upgrading HTTP connections to HTTPS, then `TLS_FLAVOR=mail` must be set in the mailu.env.
+Otherwise, you will be indefinitely redirected.
 .. note:: Please don’t add a ``/`` at the end of the location pattern or all your redirects will fail with 404 because the ``/`` would be missing, and you would have to add it manually to move on

 .. code-block:: docker